ConsenSysMesh/Fae/docs/Specification.md

 = Formal specification of the Fae system =

 As described in [../README.md], Fae is a functional-style smart contract system and blockchain.
 This document defines its behavior.
+Haskell code samples are provided to clarify the discussion but are not to be taken literally.

 == Blockchain ==